lakwli/memorieswalk/docs/To-solution/photo.md

 The canvas save operation becomes the key point where photo states transition:

 1. New photos are moved to permanent storage
-2. Removed photos are marked for cleanup
+2. Removed photos handled as defined in Cleanup Processes section
 3. Existing photos maintain their state
 4. All changes happen in a single transaction